zeekus/textfiles/aws_howto_setup_parallelcluster.md

  pcluster-config convert -c simple_cluster.ini -o parsed_simple_cluster.ini
 Section [cluster default] from file simple_cluster.ini has been converted and saved into parsed_simple_cluster.ini.
 ```
-## 5. start the culter build using the pcluster cl
+## 5. start the cluster build using the pcluster cli

 *note the builds take about 10 minutes*